-Scotland is famous for its breathtaking scenery and, not surprisingly, has been used as the location for many well-known movies.
+Scotland and its beautiful hiking trails are famous for their breathtaking scenery and, not surprisingly, have been used as the location for many well-known movies.
 A land full of culture, mystery (I’m looking at you, Nessie) and some of the most beautiful landscapes in the world, Scotland is always at the front of location scouts’ minds.
 Have a read of the article to which movies were set in Scotland, and then see how well you do in the quiz at the end!

 Without further ado, here’s some location and film trivia about our Top 12 Films from Scotland.